-1. Sta tatement of Intent
+1. Sta Statement of Intent

-2. Leg gal framework 3
+2. Legal framework

-3. Def finitions 4
+3. finitions

-; 3.1.
+3.1.
 CLA are defined as:

-; 3.2.
+3.2.
 Previously-CLA are defined as: 4

-4. Rol les and responsibilities 4
+4. Rol es and responsibilities 4

-4 4.1.
+4.1.
 The governing body is responsible for: 4

-4 4.2.
+4.2.
 The virtual school head (VSH) is responsible for: 5

-4 4.3.
-The principal is responsible for: 6
+4.3.
+The principal is responsible for: 5

-4 4.4.
-The designated safeguarding lead is responsible for 6
+4.4.
+The designated safeguarding lead is responsible for: 6

-4 4.5.
+4.5.
 The designated teacher for CLA and previously-CLA is responsible for: 6

-4 4.6.
+4.6.
 The SENCO is responsible for: 7

-4 4.7.
+4.7.
 Staff are responsible for: 7

-5. Per rsonal education plans (PEPs) 7
+5. Per sonal education plans (PEPs) 7

 6. Wo orking with agencies and the VSH 8

-7. Tra Training9
+7. Tra Training

 8. Chi Child mental health

-9. Exc clusions 10
+9. Suspension and permanent exclusion Error!
+Bookmark not define

-10 . Р Pupils with SEND 10
+10 .
+Children with SEND 10

-11 Ir oformation sharing 10
+11 .
+Information sharing 10

-1.Statement of Intent
+1. Statement of Intent

 - 1.1.
 Educational achievement and subsequent life chances for looked after and previously CLA are of real concern.
 Children who are looked after require special treatment and additional attention in order to improve their situation. - 1.2.
-Ormiston Herman Academy endeavours to provide positive experiences and offer stability, safety, and individual care and attention, for all our pupils. - 1.3.
+Ormiston Herman Academy endeavours to provide positive experiences and offer stability, safety, and individual care and attention, for all our children. - 1.3.
 With this in mind, we aim to: - 1.3.1.
-Encourage children to reach their potential and to make good progress in relation to their professional, social and emotional development. - 1.3.2.
+Encourage children to reach their potential and to make good progress in relation to their professional, social, and emotional development. - 1.3.2.
 Ensure that children enjoy high quality teaching and a curriculum which meets their needs and the requirements of legislation. - 1.3.3.
-Plan support for CLA realistically and using the academy's resources efficiently in order to ensure the academy meets their needs. - 1.3.4.
+Plan support for CLA realistically and using the academy's resources efficiently to ensure the academy meets their needs. - 1.3.4.
 Promote a positive culture in all aspects of school life. - 1.3.5.
-Help pupils develop their cultural, moral and social understanding.
+Help children develop their cultural, moral, and social understanding.